310mc/https-310mc.github.io-tl/source/_posts/management_story.md

 - Management Story
 - Happy Elements Staff
 - Story Index
 description: "[ES!]
-Management stories that have been translated by 310mc."
+Management stories that were translated by 310mc."
 ---

 Management is Enstars! old version's equivalent to oshigoto/work feature, but it had an extra aspect to it where you could unlock conversations between characters after you finished a management course.
 In here you will find a directory to all the management stories translated by me.